studiohyperset/listifer-blacklist/README.md

 Blacklisting certain keywords helps us enforce this policy.

+## "I think your list is missing something."

+Think our blacklist isn't stringent enough?
+Let us know what's missing [here](https://github.com/studiohyperset/listifer-blacklist/issues/2).

-## "I disagree with some of your choices." or "I think your list is missing something."
+## "I disagree with some of your choices."

+Think we've overstepped?
+Let us know why you think something should be removed from our blacklist [here](https://github.com/studiohyperset/listifer-blacklist/issues/1)